 You could have bolded in a cool blue, green or purple, but you chose red.

 When you make this effort, be sure that is the tone you want to relay.
 To claim after the fact that you “didn’t mean it that way” isn’t being honest.
-Of course you meant it — you did it!
+But, of course, you meant it — you did it!

-To argue otherwise simply implies you are not willing to stand behind your comments and emphasis.
-Otherwise why would you have taken the extra time and effort to bold and red those specific words?
+To argue otherwise implies you are not willing to stand behind your comments and emphasis.
+Otherwise, why would you have taken the extra time and effort to bold and red those specific words?

 To bold text is to emotionally charge your emails.
 These actions make sure the other side is clear about how strongly you feel at that moment in time.
 About that specific set of words.

 You also risk that the other side will over emphasize your emphasis!
 You’ve just lost control of your messaging.

 If you find that you are tempted to bold several portions of an email or turn text red, why not wait until the following day to see if you still feel as strongly?
 Why make an emotional point that you may regret?

 How about we ditch all formatting?